-On February 16, 2016, Council directed the eight high priority properties to proceed to Phase Two of the implementation of the Cultural Heritage Landscape Strategy, Research and Assessment.
-Six of the eight high priority properties were addressed by Heritage Oakville and Town Council in April and May of 2017, with the last two being addressed by Heritage Oakville and Town Council in September and October 2018.
+On February 16, 2016, Council directed that the eight high priority properties proceed to Phase Two of the implementation of the Cultural Heritage Landscape Strategy, Research and Assessment.
+Six of the eight high priority properties were addressed by Heritage Oakville and Town Council in April and May of 2017, and the last two were addressed by Heritage Oakville and Town Council in September and October 2018.
 The remaining medium and low priority properties will be addressed in future Heritage Planning work plans.
-The assessment for Erchless Estate has followed the same methodology as the assessment reports received by Council to date.